 - (Folder View): Press the softkey below to view the contents of the current folder on the USB drive.
-To browse and select files: - Press the softkey below . - 2.
-Turn \$\mathcal{J}\$ to scroll through the list of folders.
+To browse and select files:

+- 1. Press the softkey below .

+- 2. Turn \$\infty\$ to scroll through the list of folders.

+- Press

+It to select the folder.

+If there is more than one folder,

+repeat Steps 1 and 2 until the

+folder is reached.

 - 4. Turn 1 to scroll through the files in the selected folder.